metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Najee Harris has emerged not only as a feisty tailback, but a reliable weapon in the passing game as well as in pass protection.
 Stamp him as a vector on offense.

+It's worth looking at Cameron Heyward as an elite pass rusher given the way he's flashed in the second game against the Ravens.

 ***

 ### Ravens